 The Sunday Best is a collection of articles I’ve curated for your reading pleasure.

 Presenting, this week’s Sunday Best:

-Why would a doc want to retire early?
 Matthew Hahn, MD shares one reason via KevinMD.
-Administators Who Don’t See Patients Often Make the Most Important Decisions.
+Administrators Who Don’t See Patients Often Make the Most Important Decisions.

 I recently booked a three-week Spanish immersion vacation with my family of four.
 Our boys will be 7 & 9.
 Dr. Curious of My Curiosity Lab has younger kids, making travel more challenging.
 Read his highly amusing Traveling with Children: Fantasy and Reality.

 In addition to teaching our boys some Spanish, we’d also like to teach them about money.
 Working Optional has some ideas on the subject.
 Teach Your Kids How to Manage Money.

 In this thread at the White Coat Investor Forum, VagabondMD is fretting over spending money when he can clearly afford it (see his guest post on holding $500,000 in cash).
 Bill @ Wealth Well Done has a framework for this dilemma.
 The Regret Test: How to Know When to Save and Spend Your Money.

 We don’t want to spend money mindlessly; money should serve a purpose.
 And what better purpose than happiness?
 From A Good Life MD,